Your cart is currently empty

 Mt.
 Harry Davis is being thoughtfully developed with an emphasis on accessibility and rider progression.
 There is a dedicated family zone featuring three short trails and an easy uptrack, encouraging even brand-new riders to give mountain biking a try.

-At the top of the family zone, you’ll find a large shelter that’s in the process of getting a wood-fired pizza oven.
+If you park at the mid-elevation parking lot at you'll find the Family Zone with a large shelter that’s in the process of getting a wood-fired pizza oven.
 If you’re new to mountain biking, Houston is a fantastic place to start.
 Please remember to sign the trail register at the shelter so the HMBA can track use from visiting riders.

 Trail work in Hazelton is supported by the Hazelton Trail Society .